AraBlocks/RFCs/README.md

 #### Final Comment Period

-RFCs that are candidates for inclusion in ARA will enter a "final comment period" lasting 3 calendar days.
+RFCs that are candidates for inclusion in Ara will enter a "final comment period" lasting 3 calendar days.
 The beginning of this period will be signaled with a comment and tag on the RFCs pull request.

 An RFC can be modified based upon feedback from the team and community.
 Significant modifications may trigger a new final comment period.